Washington Is Under A State Of Emergency As Measles Cases Rise

-(CNN) — As of Saturday, there are 32 confirmed cases of measles in Washington — an outbreak that has already prompted Gov. Jay Inslee to declare a state of emergency.
+(CNN) — As of Monday, there are 36 confirmed cases of measles in the state of Washington — an outbreak that has already prompted Gov. Jay Inslee to declare a state of emergency.

-As of Saturday, there were 31 cases of the measles in Clark County, which sits on the state’s southern border, about 23 miles north of Portland, Oregon.
-Of the 31 cases, 21 are children between the ages of 1 and 10 years old.
+There were 35 cases of the measles in Clark County, which sits on the state’s southern border, just across the Columbia River from Portland, Oregon.
+Officials said 31 of the cases involved people who have not had a measles immunization; the other four are not verified.
+Of the 35 cases, 25 are children between age 1 and 10.
+There are also 11 suspected cases in Clark County.

 There is also one case in King County, which includes Seattle.
-While the King County website says the man in his 50s is a “suspected case,” the governor said in a news release it is a confirmed case of measles.
+While the King County website says the patient, a man in his 50s, is a “suspected case,” the governor said in a news release it is a confirmed case of measles.

 In a health alert from King County, it was said the man had recently traveled to Clark County.